Gabriela4129/rag-knee-injury-assistant/README.md

 assignment.
 The goal is to:

 1. Ingest PDF documents into a vector database
-2. Implement a simple RAG pipeline using OpenAI + Chroma
+2. Implement a simple RAG pipeline using Ollama + Chroma, not OpenAI (due to limited free quota, in case you have unlimited, you can use it directly).
 3. Compare several prompting strategies
 4. Document evaluation and production considerations